SahaAnirban/Algorithm_DS_Project/README.md

 #### Disclaimer

-I have to consolidated the data from various internet references, and is subject to rights of original author or license restriction.
-The project provides no guarantee or warranty of any kind.
+I have consolidated the data from various internet and book references, and hence is subject to rights of the original author or license restriction.
+This project provides no guarantee or warranty of any kind, and the content of this project is available solely personal learning.

 #### License